 Part IV - Financial and Operating Data of Majority-Owned Foreign Affiliate With Assets, Sales, or Net Income (Loss) Greater Than \$300 Million - Continued Section B - Balance Sheet - See Instructions on page 8.
-Disaggregate all asset and liability items in the detail shown.
-Show accounts receivable and payable between the U.S. Reporter and this foreign affiliate in the proper asset and liability accounts Do not report them as a net amount.
+Affiliate ID • Disaggregate all asset and liability items in the detail shown.
+Show accounts receivable and payable between the U.S. Reporter and this foreign affiliate in the proper asset and liability accounts.
+Do not report them as a net amount.
+Balance at close of fiscal year What are the foreign affiliate's values for: Bil.
+Mil.
+Thous.
+Dols.
+ASSETS (Insurance companies see Instructions for 59 and 62 on page 8.)
+2080 000 2081 1 000 57 Trade accounts and trade notes receivable, current? - Net of allowance for doubtful accounts 2082 000 58 Inventories?.....
+2084 1 000 59 Property, plant, and equipment - gross?
+2085 000 60 Accumulated depreciation and depletion?..
+2086 1 000 61 Equity investments in other foreign affiliates of which this affiliate is a parent?...
+Report foreign affiliates owned 20 percent or more (including majority-owned affiliates) on an equity basis.